Qian-IMMULab/BMU-Net/README.md

-# BMU-Net**: A PyTorch Implementation**
+# BMU-Net: A PyTorch Implementation

-This is a PyTorch/GPU implementation of the paper "A multimodal machine learning model for the stratification of breast cancer risk".
+This is a PyTorch/GPU implementation of the paper "A multimodal machine-learning model for the stratification of breast cancer risk".

 ## Install